-• expr - The root node of an expression tree.

-- verbose (bool) If True, then the output is a nested functional form.
+- expr (ExpressionBase) The root node of an expression tree. - verbose (bool) If True, then the output is a nested functional form.
 Otherwise, the output is an algebraic expression.
-Default is False. - labeler If specified, this labeler is used to label variables in the expression. - smap If specified, this SymbolMap is used to cache labels. - compute_values (bool) If True, then parameters and fixed variables are evaluated before the expression string is generated.
-Default is False.

-A string representation for the expression.
+Default is retrieved from common.TO_STRING_VERBOSE - labeler (Callable) If specified, this labeler is used to generate the string representation for leaves (Var / Param objects) in the expression. - smap (SymbolMap) If specified, this SymbolMap is used to cache labels. - compute_values (bool) If True, then parameters and fixed variables are evaluated before the expression string is generated.
+Default is False. - Returns A string representation for the expression.

+'''

 pyomo.core.expr.current.decompose_term(expr)

+'''